 By assisting children who might experience challenges or think differently and by harnessing the learnings from these young minds, child psychologists contribute significantly to building a more empathetic and informed society.
 If you're drawn to this intricate dance of nurturing and understanding, then delve further into the world of child and developmental psychology careers.

 Child psychologists use their understanding of psychology to work with children and their families.
 Whether diagnosing a child with ADHD, helping a child work through trauma, or assessing a child’s behavior and capabilities, a child psychologist can help a child live a successful life.

 No two child psychologists have the same job and complete the same tasks on the same day.
-While some psychologists may be completing assessment after assessment to make sure every child in a school district is getting the care that they need, another child psychologist may be conducting therapy sessions with children in a hospital who have been through trauma.
-Child psychologists hold similar roles of adult psychologists, but they just have a specialization in children and the way that they think.
+While some psychologists may be completing assessment after assessment to ensure every child in a school district gets the care they need, another child psychologist may be conducting therapy sessions with children in a hospital who have been through trauma.
+Child psychologists hold similar roles to adult psychologists, but they specialize in children and their thoughts.

 It’s rare to get into child psychology for the salary - while you can make a decent living in child psychology, only a handful will make six figures.
-Salaries will depend on the company or organization that hires you, your experience, and what type of job you are doing.
+Salaries will depend on the company or organization that hires you, your experience, and your job type.

 Here is an idea of what you can expect your salary to look like, compiled from a few different sources:

 Among the numerous institutions in the United States, 35 notable schools offer a bachelor’s degree in child psychology and 48 of these institutions provide more advanced degrees.
 It's common for these programs to grant a degree in clinical psychology with a specialization or concentration in child psychology.
 As you delve into this field and explore potential career paths, consider these prominent schools: